Suppressed Creativity and trauma

-But if we look closely at imagination, we discover a few interesting facts.
-In a 2015 study conducted by Dr. Colin A. Ross, a clinician, author, and founder of The Colin A. Ros Institute for Psychological Trauma, states the following:
+If we look closely at imagination, we discover some interesting facts.
+In a 2015 study, Dr. Colin A. Ross, a clinician, author, and founder of The Colin A. Ross Institute for Psychological Trauma, states that regular exposure to abuse can create fertile ground for imagination, fantasy, and creativity.
+Imaginary friends, he explains, are more than just play—they are a coping mechanism, conjured by the brain to soothe a child’s pain by turning attention away from the trauma.

-Regression on the other hand, is an unconscious defense mechanism where the individual reverts to an earlier developmental stage.
-Traumatized children don’t grow with their peers; they are left behind on their own and will continue that pattern through adulthood if they do not get the help and care they need to strive in life.
+Regression is another defense mechanism, where a child unconsciously reverts to an earlier developmental stage.
+Traumatized children often fall behind their peers and continue this pattern into adulthood if they do not receive the support and care needed to thrive.

 · Cognitive processing therapy (CPT)